huangsunan/MCB185-2021/syllabus.md

 ## Tutorials ##

-The only tutorial this lesson is `08_functions.py`, where you will learn how to write blocks of code that perform specific duties whenever you call them.
+First, try out `08_functions.py`, where you will learn how to write blocks of code that perform specific duties whenever you call them.
 Functions are the building blocks of complex programs.
 Here, you will also observe that floating point math is an approximation of real math.
 As a result, we have to use functions like `math.isclose()` to check for equality.
 This tutorial also introduces `assert()`, which you can use to ensure your functions receive proper values.

+Next, go on to `09_files.py`, where you will learn to read files.

 ## Coding Exercises ##

-For programming practice, try writing `randomfun.py` in the Programs directory.
+For programming practice, try writing `transmembrane.py` in the Programs directory.

 ## Python Manifest ##